-When the generator set requires servicing, contact an Onan Distributor for assistance.
-Onan factory trained Parts and Service representatives are ready to handle all your service needs.
+When the generator set requires servicing, contact your Distributor for assistance.
+Factory trained Parts and Service representatives are ready to handle all your service needs.

-When contacting an Onan Distributor, always supply the complete Model number and Serial number as shown on the Onan nameplate (Figure 1).
-The Onan nameplate is located on the side of the generator control box.
+When contacting your Distributor, always supply the complete Model number and Serial number as shown on the nameplate.
+The nameplate is located on the side of the generator control box.